It’s time for the 17th seasonal sunset watch!!

 - Who: Everyone welcome, as usual.

-Come watch the summer solstice sunset at Solstice Park in West Seattle on Wednesday the 20th.
+Come watch the winter solstice sunset at Solstice Park in West Seattle on Saturday the 22nd.
 We’ll see if the sunset lines up with the placed marker.
 I’ll be there even if it is cloudy because sometimes the Sun peeks through just as it begins to set, but if it is driving rain or sleet I’m staying home with some hot tea!

 If you’re interested – here’s the timing of various celestial events from Seattle, courtesy of the U.S. Naval Observatory Astronomical Applications Department:

 The following information is provided for Seattle, King County, Washington (longitude W122.3, latitude N47.6):

 SUN Begin civil twilight 4:30 a.m.
 Sunrise 5:11 a.m.
 Sun transit 1:11 p.m.
 Sunset 9:11 p.m.
 End civil twilight 9:52 p.m.